-2017 Executive Bonus Plan.
-On March 8, 2017, our compensation committee adopted an Executive Bonus Plan for 2017 (the "2017 Executive Bonus Plan"), which is similar to our 2016 Executive Bonus Plan.
-The 2017 Executive Bonus Plan retains the performance objectives and mechanics of the 2016 Executive Bonus Plan, but includes the new performance metric of revenue, which we believe represents a more prevalent short-term incentive metric.
-In 2016, we materially completed the recognition of the deferred revenues from the restatement, and the compensation committee therefore believed that, starting in 2017, revenue will become a better indicator of the company's performance.
-For 2017, the financial metrics of the company are weighted as follows: Adjusted EBITDA, 30%; bookings, 20%; free cash flow, 30%; and revenues, 20%.
-The targets for our 2017 Executive Bonus Plan use our 2016 Adjusted EBITDA as a baseline.
-The maximum payout levels as a percentage of each NEO's base salary remained unchanged from our 2016 Executive Bonus Plan.
-The target levels of our NEOs have remained unchanged from the 2016 Executive Bonus Plan.
-Mr. Agle, who did not participate in the 2016 Executive Bonus Plan has a target level of 70% for the 2017 Executive Bonus Plan.
+2018 Executive Bonus Plan.

+On March 26, 2018, our compensation committee adopted an Executive Bonus Plan for 2018 (the "2018 Executive Bonus Plan").
+The 2018 Executive Bonus Plan, while generally retaining the performance objectives and mechanics of the 2017 Executive Bonus Plan, uses Free Cash Flow in place of Adjusted Free Cash Flow.
+With the transformation completed in 2017, and with much less anticipated restructuring and non-recurring expenses in 2018, we believe the change from Adjusted Free Cash Flow to Free Cash Flow is appropriate for the 2018 Executive Bonus Plan.

+For 2018, the financial metrics of the company are weighted as follows: Adjusted EBITDA, 30%; Free Cash Flow, 30%; Bookings, 20%; and Revenues, 20%.
+The maximum payout levels as a percentage of each NEO's base salary remain unchanged from our 2017 Executive Bonus Plan.
+With the exception of Mr. Rosica, whose target level has been adjusted to 120% of his base salary, the target levels of our other NEOs remain unchanged from our 2017 Executive Bonus Plan.
 Failure to attain the threshold goal for each performance objective results in forfeiture of the associated opportunity.
-As with the 2016 Executive Bonus Plan, payment in excess of 100% of a participant's target bonus with respect to the Adjusted EBITDA and free cash flow performance objectives can be made only if the threshold bookings performance objective has been met.
+As with the 2017 Executive Bonus Plan, payment in excess of 100% of a participant's target bonus with respect to the Adjusted EBITDA and Free Cash Flow performance objectives can be made only if the threshold Bookings performance objective has been met.